KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 ## PrivEsc:

 > This box was not trivial.
-You cannot simply execute commands with CME.
+You couldn't simply execute commands with CME.
 In addition, the new access on the SMB sharing with the identifiers found were a rabbit hole.

 ```
 crackmapexec 10.10.10.100 -u SVC_TGS -p "GPPstillStandingStrong2k18" --shares